-Certified Sleep Consultant Emilie Caro offers sleep packages and sleep training advice and comes very highly recommended too (although, we can’t reveal who!).
+Certified Sleep Consultant Emilie Caro shares here tips hat will help end the cycle of bad or irregular sleep patterns that often have parents feeling at the end of their tether come nightfall.
+Emilie Caro Sleep offers sleep packages and sleep training advice and, comes very highly recommended (although, we can’t reveal who!)
 With her extensive knowledge and gentle approach Emilie tells us her best-of-the best sleep tips to get you started:

 - Repeat the same bedtime routine (you can choose the order of events) so children learn to anticipate the lead up to bedtime.

 - If you have more than one child try to stagger their bedtimes by at least 15 minutes so you can focus on one child at a time.
 If children are sharing a room, the staggered bedtimes prevent them talking too much/disturbing each other before going to sleep.

 - Screen time must stop at least 45 minutes before bedtime as the light generated can prevent the regular production of the sleep hormone.

 - Try to get children used to looking at books/reading in bed from a very young age.
 As they get older this will form a routine and will become habit to read before going to sleep alone.

 - Allow at least 5 days for any changes you might make to take effect; so keep going with an adapted routine for that time period before deciding whether it is effective or not.

 Having completed both a BSc (University of Manchester) and MSc (London School of Economics) in Psychology, Emilie worked for eight years in Human Resources, with a particular focus on Occupational Psychology.Following the birth of her children (3 boys aged 8, 6 and 4), Emilie became very interested in the domain of children’s sleep and the psychology surrounding this.